-Finding the most affordable places to live in Florida is challenging even if you're a native.
-State-wide, Florida has a median home value of $303,600.
+Finding a home that meets your needs without breaking the bank can be a serious challenge.
+State-wide, Florida has a median home value of $232,000.
 When you add in maintenance costs and property taxes, it can be difficult for many to buy and own a home.
-Because of that, we scoured the data to find the most affordable cities in Florida, looking at median home prices, cost of living, and other factors to find your best options.

 1. Palm Bay